-This feature allows the user to set the number of CPU cores to enable.
+This feature allows the user to determine the number of CPU cores to enable.
 Enter "0" to enable all cores.
 There are 14 cores available in the system.
-The default setting is $\mathbf{0}$.
+The default setting is 0.

 Execute-Disable Bit (Available if supported by the OS & the CPU)